Need mechanism to delete content from CN that belongs to an MN

 Since we NEVER want to reuse identifiers, we should maintain a SystemMetadata record for all deleted objects.
 I would vote to change the SystemMetadata.archived flag to be an optional "status" indicator with initial possible values of "archived" and "deleted" where, if omitted, it would indicate a normal/active object.
 The MN should propagate this SystemMetadata change to the CN which would spread the word to the other MNs.
 I think the MNs could remove all trace of that object and rely on the CN to keep a record of the identifier being used (so that it was not reused in the DataONE system).
 MNs holding a replica could also completely remove the object.
 This points to a need for MNs to have two methods:

-#8 Updated by Chris Jones about 10 years ago
+#8 Updated by Chris Jones over 11 years ago

 - Target version set to Sprint-2012.17-Block.3.1